SOFTS-Raw sugar prices weaken, arabica extends rebound

 COFFEE

-* Dealers said the recent bout of fund long liquidation had now abated and the market was regaining ground steadily and on track to rise for a fourth consecutive session.
+* Dealers said the recent bout of fund long liquidation had now abated and the market was regaining ground steadily, despite worries about demand due to lockdowns in China and the war in Ukraine.

+* Brazil, the world's top coffee grower, exported 203,112 tonnes of green coffee in March versus 241,605 tonnes a year ago, the government said.

+* The strong Brazilian currency has also limited sales by farmers in the country, dealers said.

 COCOA

-* May London cocoa LCCc1 fell 0.45% to 1,761 pounds a tonne, slipping back after setting a more than two-week high of 1,788 pounds on Thursday.
+* May London cocoa LCCc1 fell 20 pounds, or 1.1%, to 1,749 pounds per tonne, slipping back after setting a more than two-week high of 1,788 pounds on Thursday.

 * Dealers said the market was underpinned by weakness in sterling and expectations for a large global deficit in the 2021/22 season, though a potential drop in demand linked to the conflict in Ukraine could reduce its size.
 GBP/